 SAYAN – A STORY BUILT ON A CENTURIES-OLD TRADITION

-David Vartanian holds a warm spot in his heart for the Sayan Mountains in Siberia, the wellspring of chaga health.
+David Vartanian holds a warm spot in his heart for the Sayan Mountains in Siberia, the wellspring of Chaga health.
 A medical doctor and world traveler always in search of natural health supplements, David stumbled across the Siberian Chaga Mushroom when he contacted a Russian clinic while researching adaptogens.
-Thrilled with this pure and potent discovery, David founded Sayan Health in 2007 with the goal of bringing the invaluable health properties of chaga products back to the USA.
-Soon after learning about chaga health, David and his team of chaga mushroom suppliers developed the first chaga beverage in the world.
+Thrilled with this pure and potent discovery, David founded Sayan Health in 2007 with the goal of bringing the invaluable health properties of Chaga products back to the USA.
+Soon after learning about Chaga’s health, David and his team of Chaga mushroom suppliers developed the first Chaga beverage in the world.
 In 2008, he and his company took the beverage to an International Expo Show, where Whole Foods chain picked up the product and began selling it in California, Nevada, and Arizona.
 Before they knew it, more chains had picked up their break-through health drink, and Sayan’s retail presence grew from 30 to more than 100 stores in less than a year.
-Today, Sayan Health has broadened their line to include teas, powders, extracts, dietary supplement capsules, soaps and creams.
+Today, Sayan Health has broadened its line to include teas, powders, extracts, dietary supplement capsules, soaps, and creams.
 While based in California, more than 5,000 health-conscious customers demand our product from all over the world, spanning 50 countries and growing.
-Found instantly online when you need it most, chaga is your connection to a healthier you.
+Found instantly online when you need it most, Chaga is your connection to a healthier you.

 Sayan offers you pure, potent, and powerful products that help you achieve wellness and a healthy lifestyle.
 We strive to supply beneficial, all-natural, and minimally processed supplements in ways that are easy to use, and actually taste good!
 We believe that traditional medicine has identified many useful plants, but we also believe in using hard science to validate the evidence of tradition, so we have done years of research to confirm the value of the natural supplements we provide.
 Our mission is to provide you with products and information that will benefit your life.
 We view ourselves as partners with our customers, our employees, our community, and our environment.
 Our goal is to provide great products, excellent customer service, and always maintain our sense of humor!